 Subjects in this free resource guide include: proper procedures to safely remove mercury fillings, questions about root canals, crowns and bridges, and a special chapter on children’s oral health including sealants.
 Download the OraWellness Guide to Safe Dentistry here.

 Last, here’s a link to our meridian tooth chart, which is a powerful tool to help understand how each tooth is linked to various internal organs and body parts.
 A few minutes on this interactive chart can be very eye opening to help put the pieces of the puzzle together.
 (Ironically, on the meridian tooth chart, the wisdom teeth relate to the heart.
 Could having wisdom teeth removed be a contributing aspect to the risk of heart disease?)

 In the end, we don’t know what we don’t know.
-We hope this article has helped you know a bit more about the real but often undiscussed problem with having wisdom teeth removed.
+We hope this article has helped you understand a bit more about the real but not often-discussed problem with having wisdom teeth removed.